Azure/azure-powershell/src/ResourceManager/MachineLearning/Commands.MachineLearning/help/New-AzMlWebService.md

 You can place a web service in any region that supports resources of that type.
 The web service does not have to be in the same region your Azure subscription or the same region as its resource group.
 Resource groups can contain web services from different regions.
-To determine which regions support each resource type, use the Get-AzureRmResourceProvider with the ProviderNamespace parameter cmdlet.
+To determine which regions support each resource type, use the Get-AzResourceProvider with the ProviderNamespace parameter cmdlet.

 ```yaml
 Type: System.String